ranna14/Static-website-with-Docker/README.md

-# Static Website with Docker and Nginx
+# Simple Static Website with Docker and Nginx

 ## About This Project
 This project is a hands-on Docker practice that I built step by step to understand how containerization works in a real DevOps environment.